Deep-MI/FastSurfer/SYSTEM_RECOMMENDATIONS.md

 ## List of minimum requirements and recommended flags

 In order to run the FastSurfer segmentation we provide a list of minimum requirements for 1.0, 0.8, 0.7mm resolution.
-The following list recommends values for the **--run_viewagg_on** flag depending on resolution, available GPU/CPU memory and are based on our benchmark times found [here]().
+The following list recommends values for the **--viewagg_device** flag depending on resolution, available GPU/CPU memory and are based on our benchmark times found [here]().

 To check your memory follow these steps:
 - Windows: